jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/People/NPCs/Cerbereburn/Foxtrot Fowler.md

 - Confirmed werewolf, now deceased following confrontation with the party
 - Frequently absent at night; whereabouts often unknown, even to [[Tango Fowler]]
-- Picked up new 'dexterity tricks' in [[Aeremore]] (lockpicking, sleight of hand, or similar)
+- Picked up new 'dexterity tricks' in [[Places/Continents/Jealeon/Regions/Aeremore/index|Aeremore]] (lockpicking, sleight of hand, or similar)
 - Genuinely shocked by supernatural events, but ultimately revealed as a werewolf in [[Notes/Session 6|Session 6]]
-- Evasive when questioned about time in [[Aeremore]] and reasons for leaving
+- Evasive when questioned about time in [[Places/Continents/Jealeon/Regions/Aeremore/index|Aeremore]] and reasons for leaving
 - No clear motive for return to [[Places/Continents/Jealeon/Regions/Aswesh/Towns/Cerbereburn/index|Cerbereburn]]; possible hidden agenda
 - Subject of ongoing surveillance by [[Mallone Ulaxidor]]
 - Connection to missing [[Mrs Cluckerson]] remains unproven